elos/documentation/guide/2 - Data Model.md

 We define the "." operation such that:

-    r.s ∀ r ∈ R, s ∈ Strings := Value of the attribute on r, matching trait with name s.
+    r.s ∀ r ∈ R, s ∈ Strings := Value of the attribute on r, matching trait with name s

-Suppose we want to query for all users whose first name is "nick."
+Suppose we want to query for all people whose first name is "nick."

-    P(r) := (r.first_name == "nick")
+    P(p) := (p.first_name == "nick")

-Suppose we only want all the users with first name "nick" **and** last name "landolfi."
+Suppose we only want all the people with first name "nick" **and** last name "landolfi."

-    P(r) := (r.first_name == "nick") ∧ (r.last_name == "landolfi")
+    P(p) := (p.first_name == "nick") ∧ (p.last_name == "landolfi")

-Notice we added an implicity additional bit of information here, we said the *users* with first name "nick."
-We implicitly paritioned the record set R, into the spaces.
+Notice we implicitly added an additional bit of information here.
+We said the *users* with first name "nick."
+We subtely paritioned the record set R, into spaces.
 We are familiar with this idea though.
 We can define our match set, M, to be:

-    M = { u ∈ Users : P(u) }
+    M = { p ∈ People : P(p) }

+Notice that P(r) would not make sense for a record without the *first_name* and *last_name* traits defined.
+Therefore we always define queries over well-defined spaces, so that we can statically verify their validity.

+##### Ordering

+##### Parameterization